nowshad-hasan/interview-preparation/preparations/others.md

 * Resume Writing (কিভাবে ভালো রেজুমি লিখতে হয়?)
 [Tamim Shahriar Subeen](https://www.youtube.com/watch?v=iL4ygcXSRBw)
 * Create Your Resume for Google: Tips and Advice [Life at Google ](https://www.youtube.com/watch?v=BYUy1yvjHxE)
+* What A GOOD Resume Should Look Like [Career cup](https://www.careercup.com/resume)

 ### Negotiation
 * How to Negotiate for a Better Salary When You’re Switching Careers [Medium](https://medium.com/s/story/how-to-negotiate-for-a-better-salary-when-youre-switching-careers-8a36bae307c9)